History of swimming: Early modern era

 From 1600 to 1867, during the Edo period in Japan, swimming increased in popularity and saw the development of swim schools.
 Many shōguns encouraged and promoted swimming.
 The first Tokugawa shōgun, Tokugawa lesyasu, was believed to have swum until he was 69 years old.
 Swimming was especially encouraged during the third and eighth shōgun.
 Nearing the end of the Edo period, increasing threats by foreign powers led to building up the coastlines of Japan and swimming served as a way to defend against enemies.

 In 1696, the French author Melchisédech Thévenot wrote The Art of Swimming, describing a breaststroke very similar to the modern breaststroke.
 This book was translated into English and became the standard reference of swimming for many years to come.
-In 1793, GutsMuths from Schnepfenthal, Germany, wrote Gymnastik für die Jugend ("Exercise for youth"), including a significant portion about swimming.
-In 1794, Kanonikus Oronzio de Bernardi of Italy wrote a two volume book about swimming, including floating practice as a prerequisite for swimming studies.

 In 1798, GutsMuths wrote another book Kleines Lehrbuch der Schwimmkunst zum Selbstunterricht (Small study book of the art of swimming for self-study), recommending the use of a "fishing rod" device to aid in the learning of swimming.
 His books describe a three-step approach to learning to swim that is still used today.
 First, get the student used to the water; second, practice the swimming movements out of the water; and third, practice the swimming movements in the water.
 He believed that swimming is an essential part of every education.
-The Haloren, a group of salt makers in Halle, Germany, greatly advanced swimming through setting an example to others by teaching their children to swim at a very early age.